-9.1 Strategic Policy Alignment and Municipal Planning IDP/Budget for FY 2021/2022 a) Procedures for alignment
+9.1 Strategic Policy Alignment and Municipal Planning

+a) Procedures for alignment

 Section 31(c) of the MFMA, requires the municipality to align its IDP with the IDP's of municipalities within the area of jurisdiction of the district municipality where such a municipality is located.
 Furthermore, this section provides that the integrated development plan of a municipality to be aligned to National and Provincial plans of organs of the state.
 In this regard, this financial year we were not coordinated by either North West Province and Bojanala platinum to ensure alignment as required by law.